AmanVarshney01/aman-varshney/src/content/blog/How-to-Implement-a-Queue-from-Scratch-in-C++.md

 pubDate: "Dec 16 2023"
 ---

+> **Note:** This is an AI-generated sample post used to test the blog functionality in Astro.
+Real, original content will be added later.

 ## Introduction

 A queue is a data structure that stores items in a First In First Out (FIFO) manner.
 This means that the first item to be inserted into the queue is the first one to be removed.